Paleo or Not?

 Reducing inflammation can also be beneficial in reducing symptoms of inflammatory or autoimmune conditions, such as rheumatoid arthritis, lupus or ulcerative colitis.

-A major focus of the Paleo diet is about eating heart-healthy fats and proteins this encourages and supports satiety, therefore reducing your appetite.
+A major focus of the Paleo diet is about eating heart-healthy fats and proteins this encourages and supports feeling satisfied, reducing feelings of hunger and snacking.

-Bearing in mind we are talking healthy fats here.
-Fat is digested very slowly, so it stays in the stomach for longer and keeps you feeling full.
+These Healthy Fats are digested very slowly, staying in the stomach for longer and keeps you feeling full.
 Meanwhile, a high-protein diet can reduce levels of ghrelin, the hunger hormone, to reduce appetite.
 Protein is also beneficial when it comes to kick-starting your metabolism and decreasing your calorie intake.
 With the Paleo diet discourages eating refined grains, processed and package foods, that are typically digested very quickly, leading to spikes and crashes in blood sugar levels as well as increased levels of hunger.

 5. Corrects Nutrient Deficiencies

-Consuming a diet that is high in packaged, processed and fast foods are rich in “empty calories” and are nutrient poor therefore leading to nutrient deficiancies, obesity and disease.
+Consuming a diet that is high in packaged, processed and fast foods are rich in “empty calories” and are nutrient poor therefore leading to nutrient deficiencies, obesity and disease.

 6. Regulates Blood Sugar